ilya-redkin/frontend-project-lvl1/README.md

 # brain_games_by_ilya
-# frontend-project-lvl1
-Five console games requiring simple math operation from the user.
+Five console games requiring simple math operations from the user.

 # For installation:
 npm -i brain_games_by_ilya